caplaz/home-assistant-sfpuc/DEVELOPMENT.md

 1. In Home Assistant, go to **Settings** → **Devices & Services**
 2. Click **Add Integration**
-3. Search for "SF Water" in the integration list
+3. Search for "San Francisco Water Power Sewer" in the integration list
-4. Click on "SF Water" and follow the setup wizard
+4. Click on "San Francisco Water Power Sewer" and follow the setup wizard
 5. Enter your SFPUC credentials when prompted

 #### Checking Integration Status

 - Go to **Settings** → **Devices & Services**
-- Find "SF Water" in the list
+- Find "San Francisco Water Power Sewer" in the list
 - Click on it to see sensor status and configuration

 #### Viewing Sensor Data

 - Go to **Settings** → **Dashboards**
 - Create a new dashboard or edit existing one
-- Add a sensor card for "SF Water Daily Usage"
+- Add a sensor card for "San Francisco Water Power Sewer Daily Usage"

 ### Development Environment Features

 The development environment includes sample sensors that provide realistic water usage data:

-- **SF Water Daily Usage**: Shows current day's water consumption in gallons
+- **San Francisco Water Power Sewer Daily Usage**: Shows current day's water consumption in gallons
 - **Historical Data**: Simulated historical usage data for testing trends
 - **Real-time Updates**: Data updates every 5 minutes for development testing